Freelance Websites

 3% for earnings >$ 7,000 USD.

-PeoplePerHour is a great site to join for anyone in possession of an in-demand freelance skill.
-This is because, with its large pool of jobs, you stand a great chance of being spotted by the right client and thus land your first freelance job.
 PeoplePerHour is free to join, and all you need is to set up your profile.
-Create a profile that clearly defines your skills and indicate whether you wish to be paid per hour or project.
+Create a profile that clearly defines your skills and indicates whether you wish to be paid per hour or project.
 The next thing is to wait and hope to be hired for a project.
 A lot of freelance work is available on this portal as well.

 The job categories available on PeoplePerHour include: